 At Commonsense, we believe in telling the truth.
 Our customers have the right to question claims we make, and that’s why we choose to stock products that have third-party certification, like fair trade accreditation.

-The All Good Bananas we stock are certified organically-grown and certified fair trade.
+The All Good Bananas we stock are certified organically-grown and Fairtrade and Ekos certified Zero Carbon.
 That’s why we believe they’re the most ethical choice of banana in Aotearoa.
 But don't just take our word for it!
 All Good Organics were named the world’s fairest trader in 2013.